 You must retain evidence of the online right to work check.
 For online checks, this should be the 'profile' page confirming the individual's right to work.
 This is the page that includes the individual's photo and date on which the check was conducted.
-You will have the option of printing the profile or saving it as a PDF or HTML file.
+You will have the option of printing the profile (the response provided by the Home Office online right to work checking service) or saving it as a PDF or HTML file.